 Once your debts are paid off, start saving for a rainy day.
-You really never know when you’re going to have an emergency or need a cash cushion.
+You really never know when you might need to access an emergency fund.
 An unexpected pregnancy, a job loss, essential household repairs, or a new interview suit can be made less of a worry by budgeting and keeping some cash to one side.
 Keep it in an instant or easy access account, and check from time to time that you’re getting a competitive rate of interest on it.

 Basic savings and investments

-Once the debts are paid off and you have some emergency money saved, think about some of the less risky ways to save and invest.
+Once the debts are paid off and you have some emergency money saved, think about some of the less risky ways to save and invest some extra money.
 Although you will be hard pressed to find a savings account paying high interest these days, better rates are offered on accounts where access to your money is restricted.

 Taking more of a risk

 Make sure you know where your money is going – keep a note of all your incomings and spending.
-This will help you decide where you can cut back if you’re living beyond your means.
+This will help you decide where you can cut back if you’re living beyond your means:

-- Keep some money tucked away – just in case.
+- Keep some money tucked away – just in case

-- Pay for everything outright if you can – it might seem like a money-saver if you pay for something over a five-year period, but if the APR is at an astronomical rate you could end up paying double the price.
+- Pay for everything outright if you can – it might seem like a money-saver if you pay for something over a five-year period, but if the APR is at an astronomical rate you could end up paying double the price

-- Use standing orders to pay for your regular bills – this will allow you to arrange a specific date for the companies to take the money out of your account, i.e. payday.
+- Use standing orders to pay for your regular bills – this will allow you to arrange a specific date for the companies to take the money out of your account, i.e. payday

-Updated on 29-Sep-2015
+Updated on 01-Aug-2021